 Redbubble is a free online marketplace that is open to anyone.
 It helps thousands of designers or artists connect with new audiences to sell their work on different products.
-It is free to sell your items on Redbubble.
+You may be wondering how to sell on Redbubble.
+It is free to sell your items on the site.
 This platform either pays directly into your bank account monthly or through PayPal.
 The payout threshold is $20.

-This platform could offer many benefits for anyone looking to develop branded merchandise without much investment.
-The wide array of products featured on Redbubble comes from multiple independent artists and designers uploading their designs and arts onto the platform.
-So, anytime someone purchases a design, Redbubble prints the item and ships it off to the customer.
-Designers receive a royalty of roughly about 10% to 30% of the artwork’s purchase price.
+This platform could offer many benefits for anyone looking to develop branded merchandise with little investment.
+The wide array of products featured on Redbubble comes from multiple independent artists and designers uploading their designs and art onto the platform.
+So, anytime someone purchases a design, Redbubble prints the item and ships it to the customer.
+Designers receive a royalty of about 10% to 30% of the artwork’s purchase price.

-Ranking #632 on Alexa with over 30 million page views per month per SimilarWeb, Redbubble is a platform that boosts your chances of getting discovered as an artist and making sales.
+Ranking #944 in the country with over 24 million page views per month per SimilarWeb, Redbubble is a platform that boosts your chances of getting discovered as an artist and making sales.
 Therefore, if you have creative ideas and excellent artwork, you should upload your designs on this platform and let Redbubble do the magic.
-However, the question is, “how?”
+However, the question is, “How?”
 But before that, let’s check out some things you should know before starting your how to sell on Redbubble journey.

 Things You Need to Know About Redbubble